-- ✓ View the shopfront as part of the larger building and consider the shopfront as part of the overall architectural composition a new shopfront should take account of the rhythm and scale of the upper floor windows, as well as architectural elements and embellishments that occur throughout the building.
-It should also relate well to the proportions, rhythm and pattern of the wider streetscape including other traditional shopfronts where these exist. - ✓ Undertake a detailed measured survey of the existing shopfront, research its history, source historic photographs and plans and prepare accurately scaled drawings of existing and proposed elevations and sections. - Respect the character of neighbouring buildings and reflect, respond and be sympathetic to the wider context. - ✓ Avoid uniformity, unless uniformity forms part of the design (i.e. identically designed shops within a single building or parade of shops).
-This is especially important where one business occupies adjacent buildings of a different design. - ✓ Keep the shopfront flush with or slightly projecting from the building façade, avoiding setbacks except where these occur in the original layout, e.g. at the doorway. - ✓ Make sure display windows have a vertical emphasis; mullions can be used to subdivide the window to enable the shopfront to relate more comfortably with the rest of the building as well as giving the shop character. - ✓ Maximise transparency between the street and shop interior by ensuring display windows are not obscured by signage, advertising or other visual clutter. - ✓ Make sure that where a single shop spreads across several frontages, this rhythm is evident and reflected in the design, which should mark where the divisions occur.
+View the shopfront as part of the larger building and consider the shopfront as part of the overall architectural composition - a new shopfront should take account of the rhythm and scale of the upper floor windows, as well as architectural elements and embellishments that occur throughout the building.
+It should also relate well to the proportions, rhythm and pattern of the wider streetscape including other traditional shopfronts where these exist.

-4 General "Dos and Don'ts" of Shopfront Alteration and Design

-DON'T
+Undertake a detailed measured survey of the existing shopfront and prepare accurately scaled drawings of existing and proposed elevations and sections.

+Respect the character of neighbouring buildings and reflect, respond and be sympathetic to the wider context.

+Avoid uniformity, unless uniformity forms part of the design (i.e. identically designed shops within a single building or parade of shops).
+This is especially important where one business occupies adjacent buildings of a different design.

+Keep the shopfront flush with or slightly projecting from the building façade, avoiding setbacks except where these occur in the original layout, e.g. at the doorway.

+Make sure display windows have a vertical emphasis; mullions can be used to subdivide the window to enable the shopfront to relate more comfortably with the rest of the building as well as giving the shop character.

+Maximise transparency between the street and shop interior by ensuring display windows are not obscured by signage, advertising or other visual clutter.

+Make sure that where a single shop spreads across several frontages, this rhythm is evident and reflected in the design, which should mark where the divisions occur.

+AVOID

-- Use generic 'house' styles for a commercial brand, particularly where this will have a negative impact on the character of a Listed building and/or Conservation Area. - Adopt a pastiche approach that copies a historical style, rather than achieving an individual solution based on good design principles. - Use unsympathetic materials such as uPVC, sheet plastics, perspex, laminates, aluminium, stainless steel or plastic coated or anodised metals and plastic signage. - Use timber that is not certified as having come from a sustainable source. - Place steps at doorways.
+A generic 'house' style for a commercial brand, particularly where this will have a negative impact on the character of a Conservation Area.

+A pastiche approach that copies a historical style, rather than achieving an individual solution based on good design principles.

+Unsympathetic modern materials such as uPVC, sheet plastics, perspex, laminates, aluminium, stainless steel or plastic coated or anodised metals and plastic signage.

+Use of timber that is not certified as having come from a sustainable source.

+Steps at doorways.
 Level access and doorway width should comply with best DDA practice and Building Standards.